bcb420-2020/student_joshua/README.md

 The purpose of this project was to do gene analysis on the dataset from GEO for paper Human Telomerase RNA Processing and Quality Control

-To see the full anaysis go to this link
+To see the full analysis go to this link

 https://tsmnbx.github.io/BCB420-Gene-Analysis-Human-Telomerase-Rna-Processing-and-Quality-Control/